New App to Revolutionize Workplace Lunches, Save Businesses $150 Billion

 • The menu will feature 27 items, ranging from a $21 fruit juice to a $61 avocado/sardine based sandwich.
 Selections are being curated by Leon Fand, formerly chef du monde at NihilisticSix in Brooklyn.

-• An ad campaign has been created by the Pullman Group, known for its iconic Coleman Cleanser TV spots featuring rival soap bubbles dying tragic deaths.
+• The Pullman Group, known for its iconic Coleman Cleanser TV spots featuring rival soap bubbles dying tragic deaths, has created an ad campaign.

 • Leona Landowne – star of the hit web series Three Girls and Another Girl – will be the official spokesperson.

-“LunchPoof is going to change both the concept and the premise of lunch,” promises Pornover, who says there are just two details still to be worked out:
+“LunchPoof is going to change not only the concept, but also the premise of lunch,” promises Pornover, who says there are just two details still to be worked out:

 • Selecting a brand of bottled diet water